zachbutton/crystalize.js/README.md

 # Crystalize.js

-The Crystalize.js library introduces a structured methodology for data management and transformations based on the concepts of "Crystals" and "Shards".
-In this library, a "Crystal" is an immutable representation of accumulated data or state, formed over time.
-Conversely, "Shards" are the individual units or operations that contribute to this accumulation.
-This design provides an analogy to a crystallization process where individual elements come together to form a solid structure.
-Example use cases include managing application states, time-series data analysis, event sourcing, state tracking in simulations, and modularized data transformations.
+The Crystalize.js library is your magic wand for data wizardry, introducing a methodology for data management: "Crystals" and their foundational building blocks, "Shards".
+Think of a "Crystal" as an iceberg, immutably capturing the essence of time and tales, representing a culmination of data or states.
+Imagine "Shards" as the droplets that over time, meld to craft these icebergs.
+Now imagine that you could turn back the clock, and see the formation of the iceberg at different points in its history.

+That is Crystalize.js.
 It's like a reducer on steroids, but if reducers had undo/redo and time-travel.

+Here’s how you can use it to empower your projects:

+1. 📚 Application State Manager: Using a Crystal as your application state, you get your normal state management, but with super-powers.
+2. 🕰️ Dynamic Time-based State: Turn your user into a time traveler, allowing them to explore the iceberg at any phase in its evolution, in anything from simple undo/redo, or a time-travel-based game.
+3. 🌊 Time-Series Data Analyzer: Just as maritime explorers chart the seas, use this tool to revisit and analyze the stages of your data’s growth at different points.
+4. 📝 Event Sourcing Recorder: Store the state changes triggered by events, not unlike the layers in an iceberg, to understand their influence on the overall structure.
+5. 🔍 Simulation State Monitor: Monitor the gradual shifts and changes, capturing every nuance as your data evolves and grows.
+6. 🛠️ Data Transformation Toolkit: Adjust and refine, much like sculpting the edges and facets to achieve the desired shape and structure.

 ## Table of contents